anywhichway/node-fetch-event/README.md

 Note: Use `new Response()` or `new Response(undefined,options)` not `new Response(null)` to get this behavior.

+Writable streams are not yet supported, but when they are, they will be frozen and converted to a readable stream when `respondWith` resolves.

 ## Internals

 Internally, the `node-fetch-event` server isolates the execution of requested routes to Node `worker_threads` and runs it's http(s) request handler using Node `cluster`.

+## Acknowledgements

+In addition to the dependencies in `package.json`, portions of this library use source code from the stellar [node-fetch](https://www.npmjs.com/package/node-fetch).

 ## Release History (reverse chronological order)

+2020-08-27 v0.0.6a Added additional missing imports for each worker, e.g. atob, TextEncoder, crypto, etc.

 2020-08-27 v0.0.5a Added KVStore.
 Improved documentation.